CypherCove/gdx-cclibs/flexbatch/README.md

 For an example of a bump mapped quad and matching shader, see the `FlexBatchExamplesMain` class in the examples in the source code.

 ### Quad3D
 **Quad3D** is analogous to a Decal in LibGDX, but it can be customized with additional textures and vertex attributes, much like Quad2D.
 It is designed for positioning in 3D space relative to the center of the quadrangle.
-It has some convenience methods for
+It has some convenience methods for modifying its rotation in relation to a camera.

 Its primary difference with Quad2D is that it also has parameters for opaqueness and blend function and causes the FlexBatch to automatically toggle blending and set blend function parameters as appropriate, flushing before changes.
 This is because non-opaque quads in 3D space must be sorted far-to-near for drawing.
 Typically, opaque quads should all be drawn before transparent quads.